lino-framework/book/docs/dev/actions.rst

         The text to appear on buttons for this action.
 If this is not defined, the :attr:`label` is used.

     .. attribute:: help_text

         A help text that shortly explains what this action does.
+In a graphical user interface this will be rendered as a **tooltip** text.

-        :mod:`lino.modlib.extjs` shows this as tooltip text.
+        If this is not given by the code, Lino will potentially set it at startup when loading the :xfile:`help_texts.py` files.

     .. attribute:: disable_primary_key

         Whether primary key fields should be disabled when using this action.
-This is `True` for all actions except :class:`InsertRow`.
+This is `True` for all actions except :class:`ShowInsert`.

     .. attribute:: keep_user_values